-Data sourced from the 2025-26 First Interim Financial Report (December 2025), adopted LCAP, SPSAs, and official ballot records.
+Data sourced from the 2025-26 Second Interim Financial Report (March 2026), adopted LCAP, SPSAs, and official San Mateo County ballot records.
 This is an independent community resource, not an official district publication.

 01